mohousch/neutrino2/README.md

 </h1>

 - the GUI is completely reworked.
-- no socket communication between zapit / timed / nhttpd, all is neutrino
+- only one events socket.
-- i18n localization.
+- i18n localizaton.
 - skin support.
 - plugins interfaces: legacy, lua and python (exp) neutrino2 shares all his functionality with plugins. and more...